ni/nxg-svn/README.md

 ### Prerequisites

 -TortoiseSVN or other SVN client
--SVN Toolkit for LabVIEW NXG
+-Viewpoint Systems SVN Toolkit for LabVIEW NXG

 #### Contributing